aws/aws-for-fluent-bit/troubleshooting/debugging.md

 ##### FireLens Customer Case Local Repro Template

-In [troubleshooting/tutorials/firelens-crash-repro-template](troubleshooting/tutorials/firelens-crash-repro-template) there are a set of files that you can use to quickly create the setup above.
+In [troubleshooting/tutorials/local-firelens-crash-repro-template](tutorials/local-firelens-crash-repro-template) there are a set of files that you can use to quickly create the setup above.
 The template includes setup for outputting corefiles to a directory and optionally sending logs from stdout, file, and TCP loggers.
 Using the loggers is optional and we recommended considering [aws/firelens-datajet](https://github.com/aws/firelens-datajet) as another option to send log files.

 To use the template:
 1. Build a core file debug build of the Fluent Bit version in the customer case.
 2. Clone/copy the [troubleshooting/tutorials/firelens-crash-repro-template](troubleshooting/tutorials/firelens-crash-repro-template) into a new project directory.
 3. Customize the `fluent-bit.conf` and the `extra.conf` with customer config file content.
 You may need to edit it to be convenient for your repro attempt.
 If there is a `storage.path`, set it to `/storage` which will be the storage sub-directory of your repro attempt.
 If there are log files read, customize the path to `/logfiles/app.log`, which will be the `logfiles` sub-directory containing the logging script.
 4. The provided `run-fluent-bit.txt` contains a starting point for constructing a docker run command for the repro.
 5. The `logfiles` directory contains a script for appending to a log file every second from an example log file called `example.log`.
-Add customer custom log content that caused the issue to that file.
+Add case custom log content that caused the issue to that file.
 Then use the instructions in `command.txt` to run the logger script.
 6. The `stdout-logger` sub-directory includes setup for a simple docker container that writes the `example.log` file to stdout every second.
-Fill `example.log` with customer log content.
+Fill `example.log` with case log content.
 Then use the instructions in `command.txt` to run the logger container.
 7. The `tcp-logger` sub-directory includes setup for a simple script that writes the `example.log` file to a TCP port every second.
-Fill `example.log` with customer log content.
+Fill `example.log` with case log content.
 Then use the instructions in `command.txt` to run the logger script.

 ### FAQ